 This morning is free at your leisure before you are transferred to Shanghai airport to board your overnight flight to Australia.

 Day 17: ARRIVE AUSTRALIA

 "A few days ago my partner and I returned from your excellent ‘China and Tibet discovery tour’"Reviewed:

 A few days ago my partner and I returned from your excellent ‘China and Tibet discovery tour’.
 I am pleased to be able to give very favourable feed-back about our busy and well organised holiday.

 The whole schedule went very smoothly and we enjoyed a full programme every day.
 Still, there was also adequate free time for our own activities.

 I would particularly praise the many abilities of our ‘National Guide’ Leo Zhang Xu, who very ably co-ordinated our whole journey.
 This became most important during our Tibet visit.
 Just after our arrival there, some further political unrest developed and Leo was able to smooth the way very well.
 This further enhanced a very interesting journey!
 I would strongly commend his general and guiding abilities.
 I hope you recognise his great skills and enthusiasm.
 He should do very well in the future.

-Important note: Above prices include airline fuel surcharge and tipping of $674 (correct as at Jul 2014and subject to change).
-Please note the tipping amount of USD70 (AUD106) is payable on arrival in China.
+Singapore Airlines - Above prices include fuel surcharges and tipping of $720.
+Please note the Tipping amount of USD70, RMB150 (AUD103) is payable on arrival in China.

 Though status is regularly updated, availability above is indicative only, not live and hence does not guarantee that space is available on your selected tour when you or your agent calls Wendy Wu Tours to book.
 Booking early is the only way to ensure availability of your selected departure date.